jklimmek/Translator-vol.-2/README.md

 # Translator-vol.-2

-This project implements a Transformer Encoder-Decoder model trained on the WMT 4.6M dataset to translate sentences from German to English.
+Dummy project that implements a Transformer Encoder-Decoder model trained on the WMT 4.6M dataset to translate sentences from German to English.

 ## Details